valr300/WebApiCoreRental/README.md

 	                 }

-then test the API, to see if it works (it should be waiting for request, press ctrl-c to exit) proceed to fix any error it could give you
+then test the API, to see if it works (it should be waiting for request, press ctrl-c to exit) proceed to fix any error it could give you. replace YOURPORT by the port you selected in step 4

 	sudo /opt/dotnet/dotnet /var/www/RentalApi/WebApiCoreRental.dll --urls http://localhost:YOURPORT

 Step 6: Configuring the Service
 ---------------------------------